webfp/tor-browser-selenium/README.md

 ## Requirements

-It has been tested with Debian Wheezy and Ubuntu Trusty and Wily and the following versions of the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en):
+It has been tested on the following versions of the [Tor Browser](https://www.torproject.org/projects/torbrowser.html.en):

 * 2.4.7-alpha-1
 * 4.0.8
 * 3.5
 * 5.5.3

+It has been tested with Debian Wheezy and Ubuntu Trusty and Wily.
+It has not been tested in non-Linux systems, but most of the code should be compatible with Windows and Mac OSX.

 Make sure your [Selenium](http://www.seleniumhq.org/) version supports the Firefox version on which the Tor Browser you are using is based.

-Also, the system (OS, libraries, etc.) should support the Tor Browser versions used and have `Python` installed.
+Also, the system (OS, libraries, etc.) should support the Tor Browser versions used and have `python` and `easy_install` installed.
+In Linux you can do this with:

+`sudo apt-get install python python-setuptools`

 ## Installation